What is a method statement, and do I really need one?

 - Finishing.

-Start of works: This section lists the safety checks and preventative measures to take prior to beginning the task and may include:
+Start of works: This section lists the safety checks and preventative measures to take before beginning the task, and may include:

 - Reading relevant COSHH documents and Risk Assessments.

-- Obtain relevant work permits, if required, such as hot work permit.
+- Obtain any necessary work permits, such as a hot work permit, if required.

-- Inspect the work area and any tools and materials to be used.
+- Inspect the work area and verify the availability of all essential tools and materials.

 - Protect the work area and surroundings, including signage and barriers, as required.

-Task: List the task as a logical sequence detailing how the job should be carried out safely with minimum risk.
+Task: List the task in a logical sequence, detailing how the job should be carried out safely with minimal risk.

-Finishing: This is about leaving the work area safe, including removing or safely storing waste or surplus materials.
+Finishing: This involves leaving the work area safe, including the removal or secure storage of waste and surplus materials.

-A video tutorial on creating method statements, with a free template, can be found at HSEDocs.com, along with tutorials on risk assessment and COSHH assessment.
+A video tutorial on creating method statements, along with a free template, can be found at HSEDocs.com, which also offers tutorials on risk assessment and COSHH assessment.